CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 setpoint  60           60
 ```

-The `nv show platform transceiver <interface-id>` command also shows the target temperature setpoint for the specified port.
+The `nv show platform transceiver <transceiver-id>` command also shows the target temperature setpoint for the specified port.
 See below.

 ## Show Transceiver Information